-This course provides a through overview of health care in the United States beginning with the Biblical foundation upon which our country was founded.
+This course provides a thorough overview of health care in the United States beginning with the Biblical foundation upon which our country was founded.
 It also discusses non-Christian commitments to health care in America.
-In addition to the historical perspective, the course addresses religious similarities, differences, and practices that will be encountered in health caregiving.
+The course addresses religious similarities, differences, and practices that will be encountered in healthcare.
 Contemporary issues such as the health care crisis in America justice, and religious community mergers will be studied.
 In a personal, but respectful way the course will challenge students to think about their own spiritual and religious beliefs as preparation for becoming excellent care-givers for people of both religious and non-religious backgrounds.
-Prerequisites: ENG 101 with a grade of C or better.
+Prerequisites: ENG 101 with a grade of "C" or better.